forcedotcom/cli/releasenotes/README.md

     * `data upsert bulk`

     The commands don't need the `--async` flag because they're asynchronous by default.
 We deprecated the flag back in [April 23, 2025)](./README.md#2857-april-23-2025. (plugin-data PR [#1303](https://github.com/salesforcecli/plugin-data/pull/1303))

+* CHANGE: We deprecated the `org login device` command and will remove it from Salesforce CLI in the near future.
+It's also now hidden, so it won't appear when you run `sf org login -h`.
+But it remains usable until its removal.

 * FIX: Salesforce DX projects now support the UiPreviewMessageTabDef [metadata type](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json).